Shopify/web-configs/Decision records/Library Extraction/00 - Use a Lerna monorepo.md

 - Discoverability - It’s difficult to know what repos exist to suit your needs when they’re only findable via search engine
 - Boilerplate - Developers must rewrite build and linting configuration, or at least include all the necessary libraries each time a new package is exposed

+In addition, the overly broad and vague naming on these packages made it difficult to reason about what should and should not be in them.

 Since we have at least 5 dependant projects, and need to provide a stable, fast-iterating backbone of utilities to all of them as soon as possible, we decided for this project we would change our model.

 ## Solution